DiogoSaraiva/blossom-lasige-research/README.md

 ```
 ##  License

-This project inherits the license from the original project[blossom-public](https://github.com/hrc2/blossom-public).
+This project inherits the license from the original project [blossom-public](https://github.com/hrc2/blossom-public).
 Additional work here present may follow additional license.